matthieu-beteille/redux-data-fx/README.md

 - *NewState:* the new state of your app (what you usually return from your reducer)

-- *Effects:* a map containing the description of all the side effects you want to run.
-The keys of this map are the id/names of the side effects.
-The values are any data structures containing any data required to actually perform the side effect. (for instance for an api call, you might want to provide the url, the HTTP method, and some parameters)
+- *Effects:* an array containing the description of every side effect you want to run.
+Each side effect should be described with a map containing at least an 'effect' key, being the id of the effect you want to perform.
+The data required to actually perform the side effect can be passed through any other keys in the map. (for instance for an api call, you might want to provide the url, the HTTP method, and some parameters).
+That should remind you of the structure of a redux action: ```{ type: 'myAction1', ...params }```, except that we use the 'effect' key to identify the side effect to perform: ```{ effect: 'myEffect1', ...params }```

 *Note:* the fx function just creates an object of the following shape:
 ```{ state: newAppState, effects: someEffectsToRun }```